N02870941/mazes/docs/README.md

 relevant to understand this problem.

-A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges that where each edges connects in the set `V`.
-A vertex is an abstract *node* in a network.
-An edge is a *branch* that links two vertices or nodes.
+A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges where each edge connects some vertex `u` to some vertex `v` from set vertex set `V`.
+A vertex is an abstract
+*node* in a network.
+An edge is a *branch* that links them together.
 Graphs come in various ways:

 1. Weighted
 2. Directed

-You can have any combination:
+Any combination is valid:

 1. Weighted and directed
 2. Weighted and undirected